SEE is an inspiring course from the HUMAN VALUES FOUNDATION, suitable for young people aged 12 to 14+.

-Each carefully structured yet flexible module builds on key understandings of social, emotional and spiritual skills that are conducive to holistic personal growth and development in all contexts.
+Each carefully structured yet flexible module builds on key understandings of social, emotional and spiritual skills that are conducive to holistic personal expansion and achievement in all contexts.

 The programme endorses and enhances high quality emotional and social intelligence and since values are relevant to everyone, the supportive mentorship that the modules can promote at school, at home and in the wider community, equips young people so that they can make positive, informed choices that lead to happy, fulfilling lives during their school careers and beyond.

 IMPACTS FROM VALUES EDUCATION

 Systematically implementing quality, experiential, reflective values education promotes young people’s wellbeing - a factor considered as important to their future success and happiness as their academic achievements.